Our externship program will consists three position options for students: pediatric only, adult only, or a pediatric/adult track.

 The student’s program must have a signed clinical affiliation agreement with the host school and The University of Chicago Medicine.
 Please allow for 8-12 weeks processing through our medical legal department.

-Interviews and practical assessments will be held during the month of November 2017 and a decision will be made by mid-December 2017, pending interview schedule.
+On-site interviews and practical assessments will be held at the end of the month of September/Early October 2018 and a decision will be made by October 5, 2018, pending interview schedule.

-Externship runs 7-1-2018 to 6-30-2019, with some flexibility in start and end date (a full year placement is expected unless otherwise arranged).
+Externship runs between May/July 2019 to May/July 2020, with some flexibility in start and end date (a full year placement is expected unless otherwise arranged).

 Externship site expects the extern to have mastered these skills before they begin their clinical externship: